We will form Cadets as Christian men of conscience, discipline and achievement.

 Men: There is a crisis of men in this country.
 Saint Paul calls men "to love your wives even as Christ loved the church” (Eph 5:25).
 Yet, we have the world’s highest national divorce rate and prisons overflowing with fatherless sons.
 Someone must answer the call to make real men of faith: selfless and self-disciplined.
 Give us your boys; we will make them men.

-Conscience: Some schools, even supposedly Christian ones, are afraid to say conscience.
+Conscience: Some schools are afraid to say conscience.
 They prefer something more ambiguous, such as values.
 Why?
 Recognizing the existence of a conscience requires the recognition of God and his work within you.
 We are not afraid to say it.

 Discipline: To some people, discipline has a negative connotation.
 It should not.
 The “man of discipline” implies he who maintains the self-control and moral courage to do the right thing when no one is looking.
 A disciplined man is proud of something larger than himself: his God, his family and his Corps.
 He makes choices to reflect well on those that he loves.